Super Mega Baseball: Features

 Super Mega Baseball 3 features Exhibition, Pennant Race, Season and Elimination modes, as well as a brand-new Franchise mode.
 The Franchise mode includes such features as signing free agents and Player Development.
 In a post-launch update, Metalhead also released a brand-new cross-platform online mode for Super Mega Baseball 3 called Online Leagues.
 The mode was released on September 29 and allows users to create and join custom leagues online with friends.
 Leagues can range from casual to competitive play and each league can have up to 32 players.

+Super Mega Baseball 4

+Super Mega Baseball 4 was announced on May 2, 2023 for release on June 2, 2023.
+Its pre-orders released on May 30, 2023.

+Super Mega Baseball 4 is the first entry in the series published by EA Sports and the first baseball game since MVP 07: NCAA Baseball.